-If you go out to the garden one day and find the bottom leaves yellowing on your tomatoes, don’t go into a panic.
-There are many reasons why tomato leaves turn yellow, and usually it is a fairly easy fix.
-Some situations that can cause yellowing leaves are under-watering and over-watering, nitrogen deficiencies in the soil, a lack of sunlight on the bottom leaves, or a possible disease.
-Let’s discuss each one of these, and hopefully one, or a combination, will help your tomatoes.
+Some situations that can cause yellow leaves are under-watering and over-watering, nitrogen deficiencies in the soil, a lack of sunlight on the bottom leaves, or a possible disease.
+Let's discuss each one of these, and hopefully one, or a combination, will help your tomatoes.

 It Could Be Nothing To Worry About